Oklahoma Divorce, Custody, and Paternity Lawyer

-Family law cases by their very nature are profoundly personal, but state laws and local rules govern they way courts approach those relationships when conflicts or changes arise.
-The outcome of cases can have a significant and lasting impact, both personally and financially on you, your children and your extended family.
+Family law cases by their very nature are profoundly personal, but state laws and local rules govern the way courts approach those relationships when conflicts or changes arise.
+The outcome of cases can have a significant and lasting impact, both personally and financially on you, your children, and your extended family.
 Because of the deeply personal — and sometimes costly — nature of family law proceedings, people sometimes decide to represent themselves in family court.

 Especially when two parties agree on where they want to go with a divorce, separation, custody decision, or parenting agreement, they must still file pleadings and paperwork in accordance with Oklahoma law and court rules.
-Even well-informed pro-se litigants usually turn to a drafting service for documents that can still cost hundreds of dollars and create a false sense of security.
+Even well-informed pro se litigants usually turn to a drafting service for documents that can still cost hundreds of dollars and create a false sense of security.
 Here’s why.

 During the course of a divorce or parenting proceeding that requires orders from an Oklahoma family court, changes can arise.
 Disagreements may emerge between the parties over unforeseen questions.
 When changes arise, documents must be redrafted.
-Hundreds of dollars spent on cookie-cutter documents is wasted when new documents are required.
+Hundreds of dollars spent on cookie-cutter documents are wasted when new documents are required.

-Vague language and omissions can become time consuming headaches when all a person wants to do is get it over with and move on with building their family life.
+Vague language and omissions can become time-consuming headaches when all a person wants to do is get it over with and move on with building their family life.
 Effective legal representation and legal advice can save time and trouble in the long run.

 Why Choose a Local Family Law Attorney?

 - Up-to-date expertise: Family law is different in each state, and constantly changes within each state’s jurisdiction.
-Almost every year, the legislature modifies family law statues, sometimes substantially.
+Almost every year, the legislature modifies family law statutes, sometimes substantially.
 In 2009, for example, the legislature rewrote the Oklahoma Child Support Guidelines.
 Wirth Law Office founder James M. Wirth developed the first online child support calculator that reflected the 2009 changes.